-5.6.1 Year marks/semester marks shall be determined in accordance with the requirements as indicated in the student guides.
+- 5.5.1 Semester marks shall be determined in accordance with the requirements indicated in the student guides.
 For details of assessments, refer to the student guide pertaining to each module.
-Failure to meet these requirements will disqualify a student from writing the final examination in the modules concerned.

-- 5.6.2 Notwithstanding Rule G12, a semester mark obtained for any module is valid only for the main examination in the semester in which a student is registered plus the supplementary examination in that module, if granted to the student in terms of Rule G13. - 5.6.3 If a student is absent for an assessment, a medical certificate must be submitted to the lecturer concerned within seven working days from the date that the assessment was conducted.
-The department reserves the right to verify any medical certificate. - 5.6.4 Students who are absent for a formal assessment and submit a medical certificate to the Department will be permitted to write a make-up test in the general education modules.
+Failure to meet these requirements will disqualify a student from writing the final examination in the modules concerned. - 5.5.2 Notwithstanding Rule G12, a semester mark obtained for any module is valid only for the main examination in the semester in which a student is registered plus the supplementary examination in that module, if granted to the student in terms of Rule G13. - 5.5.3 If a student is absent for an assessment, a medical certificate must be submitted to the lecturer concerned within seven working days from the date that the assessment was conducted.
+The department reserves the right to verify any medical certificate. - 5.5.4 Students who are absent for a formal assessment and submit a medical certificate to the Department will be permitted to write a make-up test in the general education modules.
 A make-up test replaces a single test that has been missed in the course of the semester, and may not be used to replace an assignment mark.
 If the student is absent for the make- up test, a zero mark will be allocated.
-Details on whethermake-up tests are offered in other non-general education modules will be outlined in the student guide for each module. - 5.6.5 Students must verify their course marks before the final examinations are written.
-A 40% semester mark is required to be eligible to write the final examination in a module.
+Details on whether make-up tests are offered in other non-general education modules will be outlined in the student guide for each module. - 5.5.5 Students must verify their course marks before the final examinations are written.
+A 40% course/semester mark is required to be eligible to write the final examination in a module.
 The pass marks for all modules is 50%.

-5.7 Exclusion rules
+5.6 Exclusion rules

-Notwithstanding DUT General Rules relating to unsatisfactory students (G17, G21, G22, and G23), a student who does not pass a minimum of 40% of the modules for which they are registered in a year will be prevented from re-registering for the qualification.
-Students willhave the right to appeal against their exclusion.
-In calculating the time taken to complete a qualification, the periods of incomplete study at another institution/ programme/department will be taken into consideration.
+Notwithstanding DUT General Rules relating to unsatisfactory students (G17, G21, G22, and G23), a student who does not pass a minimum of 40% of the modules for which they are registered in a year will not be allowed to re-register for the qualification.
+Students have the right to appeal against their exclusion.
+In calculating the time taken to complete a qualification, the periods of incomplete study at another institution/programme/department will be taken into consideration.
 Students who are refused re-admission in terms of the University rules may motivate, in writing, to the Head of Department to be re-admitted.
 The Head of Department may forward a recommendation to the Faculty Board for a decision.

-5.8 Maximum time allowed for completion of qualifications
+5.7 Maximum time allowed for completion of qualifications